caesarx26/caesarx26/README.md

 # Full-Stack Software Engineer | Web, Mobile, and DevOps

 ---

 ## About Me
 I’m a **Software Engineer at 702 Pros** and a **Computer Science graduate from UNLV**.
-I build **dynamic web applications and cross-platform mobile apps**, managing everything from frontend and backend development to database design and API integration.
+I build **dynamic web applications and cross-platform mobile apps**, handling everything from frontend and backend development to database design and API integration.

-Passionate about **DevOps, automation, and scalable systems**, I enjoy streamlining workflows, implementing CI/CD pipelines, and leveraging cloud infrastructure to deliver reliable and maintainable solutions.
+Passionate about **DevOps, automation, and scalable systems**, I streamline workflows, implement **CI/CD pipelines**, and leverage **cloud infrastructure** to deliver reliable, maintainable solutions.

 ---